meritant/wisweb/README.md

-# WisWeb - Word Intelligent System over the Web
+# WisWeb - Word Intelligent System Over the Web

 A real-time web chat application built with Java Spring Boot and WebSocket that focuses on security and privacy.